h600878/dat110-rdt/README.md

 ##### Exercise 3.1

-Modify the implementation of the `SegmentRDT2.java` class such that the correct checksum or ACK/NAK is set to 1.
-This means that also ACK/NAK may have checksum errors.
+Modify the implementation of the network model in `RDT2DataBitErrors.java` such that also ACK/NAK may be corrupted, i.e., be exposed to transmission errors.

 ##### Exercise 3.2